Early Caliphate navy: Battle of the Masts & Sicily

-Later, in the same year, an invasion commanded by either Abd Allah ibn Abi Sarh, or Mu'awiya's lieutenant Abu'l-A'war captured most of the island.
+Later, in the same year, an invasion commanded by either Abd Allah ibn Abi Sarh, or Mu'awiya's lieutenant Abu al-A'war captured most of the island.
 Olympius, the Byzantine exarch of Ravenna, came to Sicily to oust the invaders but failed.
 According to Michael the Syrian, shortly after this, in 653/654, Abu al-A'war commanded an expedition against Kos, which was captured and plundered due to the treason of the local bishop.
 He proceeded to pillage Crete and Rhodes.
-Rhodes was occupied by the naval forces of Caliph Muawiyah I in 654, who carried off the remains of the Colossus of Rhodes.
+Rhodes was occupied by the naval forces of Caliph Mu'awiya I in 654, who carried off the remains of the Colossus of Rhodes.
 The island was again captured by the Arabs in 673 as part of their first attack on Constantinople.
 When their fleet was destroyed by Greek fire before Constantinople and by storms on its return trip, however, the Umayyads evacuated their troops in 679/80 as part of the Byzantine–Umayyad peace treaty.